Taking Tillage Out of Organic Grain Production with Ecology, Tools, and Technology

 Project Overview

-Organic no-till planting into roller-crimped cover crops can reduce costs and improve soil health, but weed growth through cover crop residues and reduced yields hinder adoption.
-This project aimed to develop adaptive management strategies to manage weeds, sustain yields, and minimize tillage throughout a field crop rotation.
-Multisite trials were conducted to identify a wider range of workable cover crop – cash crop pairs for no-till planting, fine-tune practices for no-till soybean in roller-crimped cereal rye, and evaluate interrow mowing, electrical weed zapping, and increased seeding rates for weed suppression.
-Trials included multiple combinations of cover crops roll-crimped ahead of summer and winter cash crops.
+Organic no-till planting into roller-crimped cover crops can reduce costs and improve soil health, but equipment challenges, weed pressure, and yield tradeoffs hinder adoption.
+This project developed adaptive strategies to manage weeds, sustain yields, and minimize tillage throughout a field crop rotation.
+Multisite trials were conducted to identify workable cover crop – cash crop pairs for no-till planting of warm- and cool-season cash crops, fine-tune practices for no-till soybean in roller-crimped cereal rye, and evaluate interrow mowing, electrical weed zapping, and increased seeding rates for weed suppression and for living mulch corn production.

 Farmer Takeaways

-(1) Organic no-till soybean planted into roller-crimped cereal rye or triticale can give top yields in the MidAtlantic, North Central and Northeastern regions.
+(1) Organic no-till soybean planted at higher rates (140%) into roller-crimped cereal rye or triticale with no applied N gave top yields and economic returns in NY, PA, and WI.

-(5) Researchers and farmers are developing other successful cover-crop-cash crop pairs to build longer organic minimum till crop rotations, including dry bean and sunflower.
+(5) Researchers and farmers are developing other successful cover-crop-cash crop pairs for minimum till crop rotations, including dry bean and sunflower.

 Project Outputs